janEntikan/panda3d-docs/programming/shaders/list-of-cg-inputs.rst

 The main concept of the shader inputs is that the Cg input format and type is independent to the Panda3D input.
-The only condition is that the number of elements passed by the user through the setShaderInput() function of Panda3D and the number of elements expected by the shader input should be the same.
+The only condition is that the number of elements passed by the user through the set_shader_input() function of Panda3D and the number of elements expected by the shader input should be the same.
 For example, a parameter uniform float4x4 mat[4] (total of 16*4 elements) could be set with: (the below list is just a sample and there are more ways to